Couchers-org/couchers/site/markdown/solutions/reviews.md

 Trust is critical to couch-surfing communities. **Our trust model is based on two important measures on users' profiles**: **Community Verification** and **Community Standing**.
 Verification tells users whether to trust who you say you are, and you can read about the [new verification system here](/solutions/communities-and-trust).

 We will introduce a new score, **Community Standing, which will measure how much other people in the community trust you and have found your company to be a positive experience.
-It indicates your reputation and if peopl have found you safe to be around.** While we will still have references available, the number of references will not be the main indicator when choosing another member to surf, host or hang out with.
+It indicates your reputation and if people have found you safe to be around.** While we will still have references available, the number of references will not be the main indicator when choosing another member to surf, host or hang out with.

 ## The community standing score